agourlay/omnibus/README.md

 ### As an embedded library (experimental)

 It is possible to integrate Omnibus in an existing Akka application.
+This is still an experimental feature, any feedback on the API is welcome.

 Add the latest omnibus.jar to your application by building from source with sbt `publishLocal`

 ```
-libraryDependencies += "com.agourlay" % "omnibus" % "0.1-SNAPSHOT"
+libraryDependencies += "com.agourlay" % "omnibus" % "0.2-SNAPSHOT"
 ```

 and then call :